Margret Fusbahn

-Margret Fusbahn (née Billwiller, 1907 - 2001), was a German aviator.
+Margret Fusbahn (née Billwiller, 1907 – 2001), was a German aviator.
 She flew in airshows, undertook long-haul flights from Europe to Africa and in 1930, she broke the international altitude record for light-aircraft when she reached 15,900 feet.

 Fusbahn's husband, Ludwig Werner Fusbahn, was also an aviator.
 The pair were nicknamed "the flying couple".
+The marriage ended in divorce in 1938 and Margret Fusbahn left Switzerland.
+She died in Portugal in 2001 as Rosa Margareta Rodriguez.

-The town of Sindelfingen has a street named after Fusbahn, Margret Fusbahn Straße.
+The town of Sindelfingen has a street named after her: Margret Fusbahn Straße.